Periya Idathu Penn: Plot

 Murugappan goes to the city where he meets Pitamdhi again.
 Pitamdhi does a Pygmalion on him and Murugappa emerges from the tutelage as Azhagappa competent in English, and even knows to play the piano.
 He meets Punitha at a club and the two begin dating.
 She fails to connect the suave Azhagappa with the village bumpkin Murugappa and falls for him.
 Pillaival gets an anonymous letter informing him that his daughter is in love with someone in the city and he sends for her immediately and confronts her.
-She admits to being in love with Azgagappa and her family decides to get them married.
+She admits to being in love with Azhagappa and her family decides to get them married.
 Azhagappa and Pitamdhi as Arulappan and his secretary meet Pillaival and the marriage takes place.
-He meets Thillaiammal's father (Sethupadhi) and reveals his identity to him.
+He meets Thillaiammal's father and reveals his identity to him.
 He discovers that Pillaival is responsible for his sister's death and the whole family becomes aware.
 Sabapathy tries to support his father and Punitha opposes him.
 Azhagappa reveals his real identity, Murugappa and walks out of the marriage.
 He finds it impossible to live with Punitha after knowing what her father did to his sister.

 Punitha discovers that she is pregnant and with the help of her sister-in-law Thillaiammal, meets Murugappan and tells him the truth.
 Murugappan is caught between his desires to live with his wife and avenge his sister's death.
 Sabapathy discovers her there and gets into a fight with Murugappan.
 Confronted by a deadlock situation, Punitha initially contemplates suicide, but decides to live and have the baby.
-Pitamdhi meanwhile, falls in love with Thillaiammal's young sister Valli (Jothilakshmi) and learns silambam from their father in order to wed her.
+Pitamdhi meanwhile, falls in love with Thillaiammal's young sister Valli and learns silambam from their father in order to wed her.
 Murugappan and Punitha have a baby boy and are still unable to be together.
 Murugappan longs to see his baby and goes to her house secretly at night.
 He finds that Pillaival has been stabbed.

 Punitha and Sabapathy think that their father was killed by Murugappan, who tries to follow the killer and finds out that it is his sister.
 She says that she was in hiding, waiting for a chance to avenge herself and advises him to return to his wife and son.
 Meanwhile, he is confronted by Sabapathy and the police pursue Gangamma, who jumps off a bridge and kills herself.
 All they find is a note from her confessing to Pillaival's murder and urging Murugappan to return to his wife, Punitha.
 Pitamdhi marries Valli and the family unites.